cihandogan13/urlchecker/README.md

 # urlchecker

-this program scans the given website url and the urls within the website returns result as a list.
+This program scans the given website URL and the URLs within the website, returning the results as a list.

-There is related files and scripts to run project within a docker container too.
+There are related files and scripts to run the project within a Docker container as well.

-before run it you need to create a "config.py" file and put your api key in it.
+Before running it, you need to create a "config.py" file and put your API key in it.

-In terms of frontend and visuals this is literally as basic as it gets for now I will try to work on that as soon as possible.
+In terms of frontend and visuals, this is literally as basic as it gets for now.
+I will try to work on that as soon as possible.

+Copy